neumino/neumino.github.io/movies.md

-### Mortal
+### The Night Clerk
-*Released on 2020-02-28, vote average 10*
+*Released on 2020-02-21, vote average 6.6*

-Fantasy adventure origin story about a young man discovering he has God-like powers based on ancient Norwegian mythology.
+Hotel night clerk Bart Bromley is a highly intelligent young man on the Autism spectrum.
+When a woman is murdered during his shift, Bart becomes the prime suspect.
+As the police investigation closes in, Bart makes a personal connection with a beautiful guest named Andrea, but soon realises he must stop the real murderer before she becomes the next victim.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/k2fpW_Cjjfc?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/flDC7Ar2Deg?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>